Are Elijah and Moses in the intermediate state?

 The spirits of believers who have died are currently in paradise or heaven.
 Once again the parable of Lazarus (a believer) and the rich man (an unbeliever) illustrates the intermediate state for believers and unbelievers (Luke 16:19-31).
 When Christ was dying on the cross, He told a thief that He would be with the him that day in paradise (Luke 23:43).

 And he was saying, “Jesus, remember me when You come in Your kingdom!”
 And He said to him, “Truly I say to you, today you shall be with Me in Paradise.”
 Luke 23:42-43 (NASB)

-Now the resurrection of believers has not yet occurred.
-Therefore, when Jesus told the thief that he would be in heaven, Christ was referring to the intermediate state for the spirits of believers.
+Now the resurrection of New Testament saints, believers in Christ or Christians, has not yet occurred.
+When Jesus told the thief on the cross that he would be in heaven, Christ was referring to the intermediate state for the spirits of believers.

 For indeed in this house we groan, longing to be clothed with our dwelling from heaven, inasmuch as we, having put it on, will not be found naked.
 2 Corinthians 5:2-3 (NASB)

 Revelation 6:9-11 describes believers in the intermediate state.
 These believers are in the current heaven during the tribulation period.